Ad Campaign Evaluation

 Method: Research activities conducted to deliver required information include:

-- In-depth interviews and focus groups with anglers in different group categories including retired avid anglers, and occasional Hispanic anglers (acculturated and non-acculturated).
+- In-depth interviews and focus groups with anglers in different group categories, including retired avid anglers, and Hispanic occassional anglers (acculturated and non-acculturated).

 - Development of a media allocation model that estimates the impact in increased awareness and intention to fish/boat for each additional dollar spent in each media type.

-Outcome: Effects of the Take me Fishing campaign have been identified in aggregate as well as specifically in terms of the ‘lift’ or increase in likelihood to go fishing as a result of the campaign.
-Quantified economic impact of the programs are measured and contrasted with control groups to discern effect.
+Outcome: The effects of the Take Me Fishing campaign were identified both in the aggregate and specifically in terms of the ‘lift’ (or increase) in the likelihood to go fishing.
+The quantified economic impact of the programs is measured and contrasted with control groups to discern effect.
 A data model has been developed to assist in the decision-making process associated with allocating budgets across media types and media outlets.
 The resulting information continues to support campaign refinements.